[Updated January 13, 2023]

-We’ve explored dozens of small towns in North Carolina over the last few years, from tiny burghs like Burnsville, Bryson City, and Little Switzerland to major tourism hotspots like Blowing Rock, Boone, and Cherokee.
+We’ve explored 40-50 of small towns in North Carolina over the last few years, from tiny burghs like Bryson City and Little Switzerland to major tourism hotspots like Blowing Rock, Boone, and Cherokee.

 But none of these mountain towns has had more personal relevance for me than Waynesville NC.

-Located halfway between Cherokee and Asheville, the town was founded in 1809 by my great (X4) grand-uncle, Colonel Robert Love, and named after “Mad Anthony” Wayne, his commanding officer during the American Revolution.
+Waynesville was named after “Mad Anthony” Wayne, his commanding officer during the American Revolution.

 But while we visited in part to research my Love family history, we also made time to explore the area’s best attractions, from local hiking trails and waterfalls to all the best museums, shops, and restaurants.